 Warning: if you don’t want to see some mangled ice cream dogs, skip to the next section quickly.
 My verdict?
 The ice cream is pretty frozen at first so you’re not getting super soft creamy textures, but the milk tea version tasted good and one dog is surprisingly filling.

-The ice cream dogs are the most popular thing on the menu right now, but they do serve up some pretty interesting pasta as well, and have a gelato counter.
-The cafe is beautifully decorated with sleep cage like structures and lots of indoor plants, lovely ambience that’s worth checking out.
+The ice cream dogs are the most popular thing on the menu right now, but they do serve up some pretty interesting pasta and have a gelato counter.
+The cafe is beautifully decorated with these cage-like structures and lots of indoor plants, and the cafe has a lovely ambience that’s worth checking out.

 How to get there: 71 Wenbin Road, Fengshan District, Kaohsiung 83048高雄市鳳山區文濱路71號.
 Open 11am – 915pm, closed on Thursdays